explosion/spaCy/website/docs/usage/rule-based-matching.md

 from spacy.lang.en import English from spacy.matcher import Matcher

-nlp = English()  # We only want the tokenizer, so no need to load a model matcher = Matcher(nlp.vocab)
+nlp = English()  # We only want the tokenizer, so no need to load a pipeline matcher = Matcher(nlp.vocab)

 pos_emoji = ["😀", "😃", "😂", "🤣", "😊", "😍"]  # Positive emoji